tobiaswittenburg/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 ### Goal

-In challenge 2, you will successfully onboard your Windows and Linux Virtual Machines to a centralized Recovery Services Vault and leverage Azure Backup Center to Protect with Backup in Azure.
+In Challenge 2, you will onboard your Windows and Linux Virtual Machines to a centralized Recovery Services Vault and leverage Azure Backup Center to protect with Backup in Azure.

 ### Actions

-* Deploy a Windows Server 2022 VM in Germany West Central Resource Group.
-Please use the "Data Science Virtual Machine - Windows 2022" image from the market place.
+* Deploy a Windows Server 2022 VM in `North Europe` Resource Group.
+Please use the `Data Science Virtual Machine - Windows 2022` image from the marketplace.
-> **Note:** The 'Data Science Virtual Machine (DSVM)' is a 'Windows Server 2022 with Containers' VM that has several popular tools for data exploration, analysis, modeling & development pre installed.
+  > **Note:** The 'Data Science Virtual Machine (DSVM)' is a 'Windows Server 2022 with Containers' VM that has several popular tools for data exploration, analysis, modeling & development pre-installed.
-> You will to use Microsoft SQL Server Management Studio to connect to the database and Storage Explorer to the storage Account.
+  > You will need to use Microsoft SQL Server Management Studio to connect to the database and Storage Explorer to access the Storage Account.
-* Deploy a Ubuntu Server VM in Sweden Central Resource Group.
+* Deploy an `Ubuntu Server VM` in `Sweden Central` Resource Group.
-* Deploy a azure SQL database server with a database containing the sample data of AdventureWorksLT.
+* Deploy an `Azure SQL database server` with a database containing the sample data of `AdventureWorksLT`.
-* From the Data Science Windows Server VM, connect to the database  and to the storage account.
+* From the Data Science Windows Server VM, connect to the database and the storage account.
 * Create a blob container and upload a sample file to it.
 * Enable Azure Backup for both VMs.
 * Enable Azure Backup for blobs on the storage account.